Documents for AGM on 16thMay 2019

 Annual General Meeting

-• To approve the Minutes of the AGM held on the 18th of May 2017.
+- To approve the minutes of the AGM held on the 17th May 2018

-• To receive Audited Accounts and Treasurers Report: Gill Battarbee.
+- To receive Audited Accounts and Treasurers’ Report: Treasurer Ann Austin

 Jim Robinson opened the meeting at 7.30pm.

-Present: Jim Robinson (Chair), Ann Austin, Ken Birch, Brenda Crooks, Sue Hunter, Malcolm Keeble, Lynda Robinson, Richard Walton, Ian Drysdale and 55 members in attendance.
+- Jim Robinson (Chair), Ann Austin, Gill Battarbee, Ken Birch, Brenda Crooks, Sue Hunter, Malcolm Keeble, Lynda Robinson, Richard Walton and Ian Drysdale as Chairman of the Finance Committee.

 There were no matters arising.

 Minutes Proposed and Seconded from membership present at the meeting.

 The Chairman outlined the Society’s highlights since last year’s AGM, in no particular order:

 - The Environment Group has gone from strength to strength – with thanks to Rick Battarbee and his team of hard working volunteers.